youngmin-chung/youngmin-chung/README.md

 ### &nbsp;About Me

 💡 &nbsp;New Grad - Actively Looking for an opportunity as software developer.\
-🎓 &nbsp;Skilled software developer in search of a career with a passion for completing meaningful projects, whether it is in a team setting, or individually.\
+🎓 &nbsp;Skilled software developer in search of a career with a passion for completing meaningful projects.\
 💻 &nbsp;Available for a full-time permanent work with a start date as early as 2021.\
 ✍️ &nbsp;In my free time, I specialized in topics such as data structures and algorithms, and object-oriented design and analysis.\
 ✉️ &nbsp;You can shoot me an email at dev.youngmin@gmail.com!
 I'll try to respond as soon as I can.\